 This can be done by clicking the link highlighted here:

-Remember, you will need to click the “Add” button next to each corresponding variant to ensure it is properly mapped.
+Remember, click the “Add” button next to each corresponding variant to ensure it is properly mapped.
 Once it’s mapped and you’ve entered a quantity, we can properly add or subtract units when they are selected.
+To check whether your modifiers are mapped correctly within Thrive, follow these steps:

-Having trouble figuring out the exact quantity you are wanting to map for a product?
+Have trouble determining the exact quantity you want to map for a product?
 Click here!

 Importing Modifiers

-If you already have Modifiers set up in your Clover or Square POS, Thrive will bring them in automatically during your initial import.
+If Modifiers are already set up in your Clover or Square POS, Thrive will bring them in automatically during your initial import.

 Otherwise, you can always import them manually using the task on the Advanced page.